raf181/Package-Updates-Noty/README.md

 That's it!
 The system will:
 - ✅ Install the binary to `/opt/update-noti/`
-- ✅ Set up daily execution at 00:00 (systemd + cron backup)
+- ✅ Set up daily execution at 01:00 (systemd + cron backup)
 - ✅ Enable auto-updates on each run
 - ✅ Create default configuration
-- ✅ Run on boot if midnight execution was missed
+- ✅ Run on boot (5 minutes after boot) if a scheduled run was missed

 ## 📁 Files